Updated: Jul 18

 S =^T ➡️ Z’’’➕P><A✖️0

-“Sleep equals more time awake making you sleepier, plus patience being greater than and less than anxiety times zero.”
+“Sleep equals more time awake making you sleepier, plus patience being greater than and less than expectations times zero.”

 “Yes mum!
-I think I get it” said Ralphie, "but how can patience be greater AND less than anxiety times zero?"
+I think I get it” said Ralphie, "but how can patience be greater AND less than expectations times zero?"